Skip to Main Content

 Monsoon Windows, Heat, and the Production Calendar

+Here is how the picture comes together.
 When you shoot in Jakarta matters almost as much as where.
-The city has a clearly defined dry season, a well-documented monsoon window, and a calendar of religious and political events that compress availability.
+The city has a clearly defined dry season, a well-logged monsoon window, and a calendar of religious and political events that compress availability.
 Plan against this calendar from the first scout.

 The Monsoon Calendar and Weather Risk

 Jakarta sits in a tropical equatorial climate with two clearly defined seasons.
-The dry season runs roughly April through October and gives the most stable shoot conditions — bright tropical light, manageable rain risk in the morning, and consistent 28–32°C temperatures.
+The dry season runs roughly April through October and gives the most stable shoot conditions — bright tropical light, manageable rain risk in the morning, and steady 28–32°C temperatures.
 The wet season (musim hujan) runs November through March, with peak rainfall in January and February when intense afternoon thunderstorms are near-daily and parts of North and Central Jakarta are vulnerable to flash flooding (banjir).
-January and February exterior shoots are still possible but require flexible call sheets, covered base camp, and an explicit weather contingency in the schedule.
-Humidity remains high year-round (typically 75–90%) and affects camera, lens, and audio gear — a working dehumidifier room at base camp is a non-negotiable for any production over a few days.
+January and February exterior shoots are still possible but need flexible call sheets, covered base camp, and an explicit weather backup in the schedule.
+Humidity stays high year-round (mostly 75–90%) and affects camera, lens, and audio gear — a working dehumidifier room at base camp is a non-negotiable for any production over a few days.

 Ramadan, Holidays, and Cultural Windows